Letters from Japan

 I am Burcu (more on that below).
 Thank you for your interest in my newsletter.

-Letters from Japan, the newsletter extension of my website, is published monthly on Substack and delivered directly to all subscribers via email.
+Letters from Japan, the newsletter extension of my website Letters from Asia, focuses on travel in Japan and is delivered monthly directly to subscribers via email, along with additional posts and features for paid subscribers (more on that below).
 Living in Tokyo, I primarily write about my travels around Japan, with occasional posts from trips overseas when the opportunity arises.

 I am Burcu